YimingSci/Nonnormal-PowerGrid/README.md

-## Iberian Blackout on April 28, 2025
+## European Grid Dataset and Operating Conditions

 Using data from the respective transmission system operators (TSOs), Fig. S1(a–c) illustrates the electricity generation patterns for Portugal [3], Spain [3], and France [4] on April 28, 2025.
-A blackout occurred at approximately 12:32 p.m.
+A large-scale disturbance occurred at approximately 12:32 p.m.
 (UTC+01:00).
-To replicate these conditions in our simulations, the file `EUR_2025.mat` was prepared with generator outputs and power flows adjusted so that the modeled generation mix in the three countries matches the actual system state on that day.

-Fig. S1(d) summarizes the initial disturbance setup, where more than ten individual power-loss events are grouped into six representative buses, each named after a nearby major city.
-The Bus ID corresponds to the simulated disturbance node and can be matched to the bus numbering in `EUR_2025.mat`.
+To construct a representative system state, the file `EUR_2025.mat` was prepared by adjusting generator outputs and power flows such that the modeled generation mix in these countries is consistent with typical operating conditions around that period.
+This setup is not intended to reproduce the real event, but rather to provide a realistic large-scale dynamical model for studying non-normality in power grids.
+Fig. S1(d) summarizes the disturbance setup used in the simulations, where multiple power-loss events are aggregated into six representative buses, each named after a nearby major city.
+The Bus ID corresponds to the disturbance location in the model and can be matched to the bus numbering in `EUR_2025.mat`.

 <img width="1000" alt="477168272-150a4c68-7639-4d7e-b3e4-4f67d656fe49" src="https://github.com/user-attachments/assets/dea5d861-0b86-46ae-9681-8929a5b0bff8" />